surtrstudios/spacecorp/gdd/one-sheet.markdown

 Game play will make use of several interfaces.
 The ship builder interface will be composed of a design surface and several toolboxes.
-Due to size constraints the toolboxes will take up the full screen for component selection and then the coponent will be dropped onto the design surface to be manuverd into its final resting place.
+Due to size constraints the toolboxes will take up the full screen for component selection and then the component will be dropped onto the design surface to be maneuvered into its final resting place.
 Ships will be constructed and operated entirely in orbit.
 Shuttle and landing craft design may be implemented as a stretch goal.

 The operations component of the game will be split into several views.
-The first will be a station/colony view, in which the player adds or removes builds/modules and manages habitations, places of work and administration.
-The player will select the location of the station/colony from a number of choices and will be allocated space on, or above, the planetary body.
+The first will be a station or colony view, in which the player adds or removes buildings and manages habitations, places of work and administration.
+The player will select the location of the station or colony from a number of choices and will be allocated space on, or above, the planetary body.
 Building architecture will be customizable.